Prepare for your career by becoming a BIM specialist - 2022/2023

 ContactDonald J. Smith School of Building Technology: 519-452-4414

-The program is structured for individuals with previous BIM experience who are looking to expand their knowledge in a rapidly growing industry.
-Courses will explore current industry topics such as, BIM Implementation, BIM Strategy, BIM Integration (Clash Detection) and BIM Collaboration among many other relevant items.
-These courses will provide the student with greater insight in the world of BIM Management and associated technologies.
+This program is structured for individuals with previous BIM experience who are looking to expand their knowledge in a rapidly growing sector of the AEC industry.
+Courses will explore current industry topics such as, BIM Implementation and Procurement, BIM Management and Workflows; BIM Integration (Clash Detection; Reality Capture) and Collaboration using BIM tools among many other relevant items.
+These courses will provide the student with greater insight in the world of BIM and Integrated Practice methods for the construction sector.

 - Develop an implementation plan for Building Information Modelling (BIM) and Integrated Project Delivery (IPD) in the Architecture, Engineering, and/or Construction industries.